Killarney, Manitoba: Economy

 Agriculture is a large part of Killarney-Turtle Mountain's economy.
 Killarney boasts a variety of sales and specialized services that help complement the strong agricultural base of the community.
-In addition, to agriculture, tourism also plays a role in the economy.
+In addition to agriculture, tourism also plays a role in the economy.
 The municipality attracts as many as 1,500 people each summer to its cottages and playgrounds.
 Killarney Lake makes up the majority of Killarney's tourism and is the focus of many activities.

-Killarney has been voted the best retirement town in Canada by Canadian Living Magazine.
+Killarney has been voted the best retirement town in Canada by Canadian Living magazine.
 The community works hard to maintain this reputation and the business community in Killarney provides most all essential goods and services to local residents, ensuring a comfortable and amenable living environment.

 Government

-The Municipality of Killarney - Turtle Mountain is governed by a Mayor and six Councillors.
+The Municipality of Killarney–Turtle Mountain is governed by a Mayor and six councillors.

 The mayor of the Municipality of Killarney-Turtle Mountain is Janice Smith, as of October 2022.
-Previous mayor was Rick Pauls resigned in 2020.
+Its previous mayor, Rick Pauls, resigned in 2020.
 The current Councillors are Jane Ireland, Jarod Box, Joan Kemp, Gary King, Greg Ericson, and Rick Pauls.

-Provincially, the Municipality of Killarney-Turtle Mountain has been part of the provincial constituency of Spruce Woods since it was created in the 2008 electoral redistribution.
-Spruce Woods is represented by Progressive Conservative M.L.A.
-Cliff Cullen.
-Federally, the Municipality of Killarney-Turtle Mountain, falls under the federal riding of Brandon-Souris.
-Brandon-Souris is represented by Conservative M.P.
-Larry Maguire.
+Provincially, the Municipality of Killarney-Turtle Mountain has been part of the riding of Turtle Mountain since it was created in the 2018 electoral redistribution.
+Turtle Mountain is represented by Progressive Conservative MLA Doyle Piwniuk.
+Federally, the municipality falls under the riding of Brandon-Souris, represented by Conservative M.P.
+Grant Jackson.

 Recreation

 Killarney is home to the Killarney Shamrocks of the Tiger Hills Hockey League and the Killarney Lakers of the Border West Baseball League.
 The Shamrocks play out of the Killarney Shamrock Centre, which was completed in May 2008.
+Killarney Lakeside Golf Club is an 18-hole golf course beside Killarney Lake.
+The Shamrock Drive In Theatre is two miles south of town.
+Curling, bowling, roller skating, and a gym are available at the Killarney Shamrock Centre.
+A splash park is available next to the beach at Erin Park.
+RV parks are available next the lake at Kerry Park, and the Agricultural grounds.